PollRobots/vim-monaco/README.md

 vim mode for use with the [Monaco Editor](https://microsoft.github.io/monaco-editor/)

 This package does not include the [monaco-editor](https://npmjs.org/package/monaco-editor).
 It requires that Monaco has already been loaded, and depends on `window.monaco` having been populated.
+See the `monaco-editor` readme for how to accomplish this.

 ### Basic Usage